mcvine/mcvine/README.md

 ```

-To see the full list of the depedencies and subpackages of MCVine, please refer to: [mcvine conda-recipes](https://github.com/mcvine/conda-recipes)
+To see the full list of the depedencies and subpackages of MCVine and the latest versions, please refer to: [mcvine conda-recipes](https://github.com/mcvine/conda-recipes)

-# Starting mcvine for the first time - Prerequisites
+# Starting MCViNe for the first time - Prerequisites

-MCVine depedends on Mantid and it requires the Mantid workbench to be exeuted at least once on the user's directory or to call the following Mantid function from a script
+MCVine depedends on Mantid and it requires the Mantid workbench to be executed at least once on the user's directory or to call the following Mantid function from a script

 ```bash